Marianghidalgo/moreuela/README.md

 Step 1:
 Install pipenv environment with pipenv.
-The dataBase is in app.py.
+The DataBase is in app.sqlite.

 Step 2: